jphong125/stellaapic/Writerside/topics/wallet/wallet_intro.md

 ## Overview

-Should be used for integration of user's Game money with partner's Game money while placing bets and winning in LuckyMonaco.
+Should be used for integration of user's Game money with partner's Game money while placing bets and winning in Kyren.

-LuckyMonaco servers will respond to 5 requests related to the user's Game Money.
+Kyren servers will respond to 5 requests related to the user's Game Money.

 ## Usage

-Any changes regarding Game Money in LuckyMonaco will be reported to Partner's servers.
+Any changes regarding Game Money in Kyren will be reported to Partner's servers.

 The web server must respond to the following standards, so that any changes to Game Money can be reported.

 ## API url appointed by Partner

-LuckyMonaco will request API call to this designated url, and Partner will response in Json.
+Kyren will request API call to this designated url, and Partner will response in Json.

 ## Integration